wakesurfer/iotmeetup/instructions/iotclient.md

 }
 ```

 8. Next we need to activate the device if it is not already activated.
+Add this code to iotclient.c after the previously entered section.
 ```
 /*
  * Activate the device, if it's not already activated.